How an Irish town became home for an animation powerhouse | Taiwan News | 2021/04/10

 “Revenge of the nerds, I’ve always said,” adds Moore.

 Formed when much of the animation world was following Pixar into computer generated animation, Cartoon Saloon is an underdog no more.
-“Wolfwalkers,” their most ambitious film, one that completes a trilogy of Irish folklore begun with “The Secret of Kells,” is expected to give Pixar’s “Soul” a run for its money at the Academy Awards later this month.
+“Wolfwalkers,” their most ambitious film — one that completes Moore's trilogy of Irish folklore begun with “The Secret of Kells" and continued with 2014's “Song of the Sea” — is expected to give Pixar’s “Soul” a run for its money at the Academy Awards later this month.
+“Wolfwalkers” marks the studio’s fifth Oscar nod.

 Founded in 1999 by Moore, Twomey and producer Paul Young, Cartoon Saloon has arrived at these heights by doing everything they weren’t supposed to — making uncompromising, authentically Irish, hand-drawn animation in Moore and Stewart's hometown.
 No one is more surprised than they are about how it’s all turned out.